mspnp/aks-baseline/05-bootstrap-prep.md

    az group create --name rg-bu0001a0008 --location eastus2
    ```

-1. Get the AKS cluster spoke VNet resource ID.
+1. Get the AKS cluster spoke virtual network resource ID.

-   > :book: The app team will be deploying to a spoke VNet, that was already provisioned by the network team.
+   > :book: The app team will be deploying to a spoke virtual network, that was already provisioned by the network team.

    ```bash
    export RESOURCEID_VNET_CLUSTERSPOKE_AKS_BASELINE=$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0008 --query properties.outputs.clusterVnetResourceId.value -o tsv)